 Soho Housing was set up in the early 1970s by people living in Soho to improve local housing conditions and to ensure that its existing homes were not destroyed by redevelopment.
-They hoped that, by providing homes in the area at prices local residents could afford, the existing community could be retained and strengthened.
+By providing homes in the area at prices local residents could afford, the existing community could be retained and strengthened.

-40 years later, we are still a financially robust organisation, with plans to continue developing new homes.
+Almost 50 years later, we are still a financially robust organisation, and continue to develop new homes.

-Altogether, we own more than 800 homes and have 30 commercial tenants.
+Altogether, we own and manage nearly 800 homes and have 37 commercial tenants.